 Acciari scores 2nd straight hat trick as Panthers bomb Stars

-Noel Acciari scored his second straight hat trick, racking up three consecutive goals during Florida's five-goal second period, as the host Panthers defeated the Dallas Stars 7-4 on Friday night.
-Pavel Bure is the only other Panthers player ever to record consecutive hat tricks.
+Noel Acciari scored his second straight hat trick, racking up three consecutive goals during Florida's five-goal second period, as the Panthers defeated the Dallas Stars 7-4 on Friday night in Sunrise, Fla.
+Pavel Bure is the only other Panthers player ever to record consecutive hat tricks, accomplishing the feat in February 2001.
 But Bure scored 437 career goals, including 60 each in back-to-back seasons.

-Acciari, meanwhile, had scored just 18 goals in parts of his first four seasons with the Boston Bruins.
+Acciari, meanwhile, had scored just 18 goals in parts of his first four seasons with the Boston Bruins entering the current campaign.
 Signed as a free agent in July, Acciari -- who had never had even a two-goal game until Monday night against the Ottawa Senators -- now has a career-high 11 scores this season.
 It's been quite a run for Acciari, a 28-year-old undrafted player from Rhode Island who was signed by Florida as a fourth-line grinder type.

-Panthers goalie Sergei Bobrovsky made 27 saves as the Panthers ended the longest homestand in franchise history with a 5-4-0 record.
+Goalie Sergei Bobrovsky made 27 saves as Florida ended the longest homestand in franchise history with a 5-4-0 record.
 Stars goalie Ben Bishop was pulled in the second period after stopping just 14 of 20 shots on goal.

 Dallas got two goals from Tyler Seguin and one each from Jamie Benn and Denis Gurianov.
+Corey Perry added two assists.
 Panthers defenseman Keith Yandle played his 831st consecutive game, breaking out of a tie for fourth all-time with Dallas' Andrew Cogliano on the all-time NHL list.

 Florida, the fresher team since it had been off since Monday, outshot Dallas 15-7 in the first period, and the Stars were fortunate to trail only 2-1 after the first 20 minutes.
 Huberdeau opened the scoring with a power-play goal, and Gurianov tied it when he found a loose puck in the low slot and zipped the puck past Bobrovsky's stick.